Stackstudio-cloud/unbuilt/DEPLOYMENT_FIX.md

 # Deployment Fix for SID/SESS Column Issues

 ## Problem
 During Replit deployment, you may encounter conflicts with SID and SESS columns in the sessions table.
+This occurs because:

+1. **connect-pg-simple** middleware expects table named `"session"` (singular)
+2. **Drizzle schema** was defining table as `"sessions"` (plural)
+3. **Deployment system** detects this naming mismatch as a potential conflict

+**Root Cause**: Table naming inconsistency between session middleware and schema definition.

 ## Solution